 Now, four years later, she's traded in her canes for dancing shoes.
-She not only walks regularly every day, she recently participated in a ballroom dance class — an improvement she attributes to the activities and support provided by Cathedral Square and its flagship program called SASH®, Support and Services at Home.
+She not only walks regularly every day, she recently participated in a ballroom dance class — an improvement she attributes to the activities and support of Cathedral Square and its flagship program called SASH®, Support and Services at Home.

-Daley is a prime example of the benefits of SASH and the support of the Cathedral Square staff.
+Daley is a prime example of the benefits of SASH and Cathedral Square.
 "I never thought I'd be able to dance again," she says.
-"Things I didn't think I'd be doing, I'm doing more and more," she says.
-"I feel like I'm getting younger instead of older — that's how I am since I came here."
+"Things I didn't think I'd be doing, I'm doing more and more.
+I feel like I'm getting younger instead of older — that's how I am since I came here."